 The predator proof fence at Riccarton Bush.
 How might predators still get over the fence?
 Image: LEARNZ.

 Looking up at New Zealand's tallest tree, the kahikatea, at Riccarton Bush.
 Image: LEARNZ.

-This tangle of roots at the base of an old kahikatea at Riccarton Bush was impressive.
+An impressive tangle of roots at the base of an old kahikatea in Riccarton Bush.
 Image: LEARNZ.

 Looking at one of the biota nodes at Tūhaitara Coastal Park.
 The green on top is a native aquatic plant.
 How might this plant be helpful?
 Image: LEARNZ.